Convergence Rates for Gaussian Mixtures of Experts: Introduction

-Moving to Gaussian mixtures of experts, a classical line of research focused on the identifiability in these models~\cite{Jiang-1999} and on parameter estimation in the setting of exact-fitted models where the true number of components is assumed known~\cite{Tanner-conf-1999, Tanner-1999, Tanner-Neural-1999}.
+Moving to Gaussian mixtures of experts, a classical line of research focused on the identifiability in these models~\citep{Jiang-1999} and on parameter estimation in the setting of exact-fitted models where the true number of components is assumed known~\citep{Tanner-conf-1999, Tanner-1999, Tanner-Neural-1999}.
 This assumption is, however, overly strong for most applications; the true number of components is rarely known in practice.
 There are two common practical approaches to deal with this issue.
-The first approach relies on model selection, most notably the BIC penalty~\cite{Khalili-2007}.
+The first approach relies on model selection, most notably the BIC penalty~\citep{Wang-1996, Khalili-2007}.
 This approach is, however, computationally expensive as we need to search for the optimal number of components over all the possible values.
 Furthermore, the sample size may not be large enough to support this form of inference.
 The second approach is to over-specify the true model, by using rough prior knowledge to specify more components than is necessary.
-However, theoretical analysis is challenging in this setting, given the complicated interaction among the parameters of the expert functions, a phenomenon that does not occur in the exact-fitted setting of Gaussian mixtures of experts.
+However, theoretical analysis of parameter estimation is challenging in the over-specified setting, given the complicated interaction among the parameters of the expert functions, a phenomenon that does not occur in the exact-fitted setting of Gaussian mixtures of experts.
 Another challenge arises from \emph{inhomogeneity}---some parameters tend to have faster convergence rates than other parameters.
 This inhomogeneity makes it nontrivial to develop an appropriate distance for characterizing convergence rates.

 In the current paper we focused on a simplified setting in which the expert functions are covariate-dependent, but the gating network is not.
 We refer to this as the \emph{Gaussian mixture of experts with covariate-free gating functions} (GMCF) model.
+This model is also widely known as finite Gaussian mixture of regression~\citep{Khalili-2007}.
 Although simplified, this model captures the core of the mixtures-of-experts problem, which is the interactions among the different mixture components.
 We believe that the general techniques that we develop here can be extended to the full mixtures-of-experts model---in particular by an appropriate generalization of the transportation distance to capture the variation of parameters from the gating networks---but we leave the development of that direction to future work.